Taking control of your UK retirement investment options.

 Factors that influence your pension transfer decision

-There is a lot of inaccurate information on transferring schemes, which jurisdiction to transfer your plan to (including QROPS Australia and QROPS USA) but it’s quite easy to navigate the HMRC website to get the basics including a QROPS list of approved jurisdictions and plans that is regularly updated.
+There is a lot of inaccurate information on transferring schemes, which jurisdiction to transfer your plan to (including QROPS Australia and QROPS USA) but it’s quite easy to navigate the HMRC website1 to get the basics including a QROPS list of approved jurisdictions2 and plans that is regularly updated.

 The HMRC list includes all the schemes that have consented to have their names published.
 It is important to note that the HMRC requires schemes to report to them any payments made to members.
 This is in place for at least ten years from the date of the transfer.
 An important exception to this is if the plan holder has been non-UK resident for five complete tax years.
 If this is the case, then they can benefit from more attractive options than those allowed under traditional retirement plans.